-- When evaluating whether the donation, gift or bequest should be accepted, complete the unsolicited donation, gift and bequest acceptance form
+- When evaluating whether the donation, gift or bequest should be accepted, complete the voluntary donation, gift and bequest to the HSE acceptance form (PDF)

-- If the donation is being accepted, issue a letter of acceptance to the donor (see Appendices 3, 4 and 5 of NFR 17 for sample letters).
+- If the donation is being accepted, issue a letter of acceptance to the donor (see Appendix 14 of NFR B2).